Vanishing homology of projective hypersurfaces with 1-dimensional singularities: Vanishing homology in case of isolated singularities

 \fin \end{lemma} From the long exact sequence of the pair $(\bV_\Delta, V_\e)$ we also obtain the 5-terms exact sequence:

 where $\bL := H_n(V_\e)$ is the intersection lattice of the middle homology of the smooth hypersurface of degree $d$ and the map $\Phi_n$ is identified to the boundary map $H_{n+1}(\bV_\Delta, V_\e) \to H_{n}(V_\e)$.
-We get the integer homology of $V$ as follows: \begin{proposition} \begin{enumerate} \item $H_k(V) \simeq H_{k}(\bP^n) $ for $k\not= n, n+1$, \item $H_{n+1}(V) \simeq H_{n+1}(\bP^n) \oplus\ker \Phi_{n}$, \item $H_{n}(V) \simeq \coker \Phi_{n}$. \fin \end{enumerate} \end{proposition}
+We get the integer homology of $V$ as follows: \begin{proposition} \begin{enumerate} \item $H_k(V) \simeq H_{k}(\bP^n) $ for $k\not= n, n+1$, \item $H_{n+1}(V) \simeq H_{n+1}(\bP^n) \bigoplus\ker \Phi_{n}$, \item $H_{n}(V) \simeq \coker \Phi_{n}$. \fin \end{enumerate} \end{proposition}

 This is striking similar to Dimca's result \cite[Theorem 2.1]{Di0}, \cite[Theorem 5.4.3]{Di}, although formulated and proved in different terms.
 As Dimca observed in \cite{Di0}, we also point out here that the relation between vanishing homology and absolute homology is encoded by the morphism $\Phi_{n}$, which is difficult to identify from the equation of $V$.
+We send the reader to Proposition \ref{p:dimca1} for our extension of this result in case $\dim \Sing V =1$.